zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## Description

-The `WhereBulkContains` method lets you filter a LINQ query by including all items from an existing list.
+The `WhereBulkContains` method lets you filter a LINQ query using all items from an existing list.
+So only the items from the database that match the items in your list will be returned.

 ### Example